build-on-aws/content/posts/understanding-log-files-on-your-linux-system/index.md

  ---
-layout: blog.11ty.js
-title: Understanding Log Files on your Linux System
+title: "Understanding Log Files on your Linux System"
-description: Log files in Linux represent point in time events for activity related to the OS, system devices and applications running on the system.
-Learn how to leverage logs to troubleshoot issues, debug applications, and keep servers reliable at all times.
+description: "Log files in Linux represent point in time events for activity related to the OS, system devices and applications running on the system.
+Learn how to leverage logs to troubleshoot issues, debug applications, and keep servers reliable at all times."
-hero:
-heroCropMode: bottom
-heroColor: dark
 tags:
   - Linux
   - system adminstration